syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 The drawer menu can be populated by [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemsSource) property.
 It can support, bound collection of objects through the `ItemsSource`.

-[ItemTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemTemplate) property used to customize the content of the item, while using the ItemsSource.
-Alternativly it can be showing by the [DisplayMemberPath](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_DisplayMemberPath).
+[ItemTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemTemplate) property used to customize the content of the item, while using the ItemsSource and the icon of the item showing by used the [IconMemberPath](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_IconMemberPath) property.

 See also [Hierarchical Data Binding](https://help.syncfusion.com/wpf/navigation-drawer/populating-data#hierarchical-data-binding) section.